leesei/old.leesei.github.io/source/_posts/uml.md

 I am frustrated with the UI diagram apps:
 - layout of components takes time
 - it is difficult to modify the diagrams in UI (especially for batch operations, e.g. rename, grouping)
-- application lock-in becaused of the binary file format
+- application lock-in because of the binary file format
-- not trackable by VCS
+- binary file is not trackable by VCS
 - hard to integrate to other system

 So I focused on tools that provides a DSL for drawing UML from plain text.